MRPHarris/dlmet/README.md

 **dlmet** is an **R** package that streamlines bulk downloading of files from the NOAA ftp archive server.
-Typically when a user seeks to download a piece of data from the NOAA archive (“<ftp://arlftp.arlhq.noaa.gov/archives/>”), they navigate to the file in question using a web browser and select individual files for download.
+Typically when a user seeks to download a piece of data from the [NOAA archive](%22ftp://arlftp.arlhq.noaa.gov/archives/%22), they navigate to the file in question using a web browser and select individual files for download.
 Downloading multiple files in this manner can be very tedious.
 Additionally, the NOAA archive can sometimes be inaccessible to standard web browsers for [some odd